rocky-linux/documentation/docs/guides/contribute/style_guide.md

 * Use a serial comma before the “and” in a list of three items: “Peas, mustard, and carrots.”
 * Headings should be generally made in headline-style capitalization: Capitalize the first and last words, as well as all nouns, pronouns, verbs, and adverbs.
 If your document works better with sentence-style capitalization, perhaps because you frequently reference acronyms, make it consistent within the entire document.
 * Headings do not need a period or semicolon at the end, even with sentence-style capitalization, unless ending in an abbreviation.
+* Bulleted and numbered lists: Avoid beginnning capitalization or ending punctuation, unless the item is a complete sentence.

 ### Voice and Tone